Cyberons, sexy Zygons and Mark Gatiss: the bizarre world of the unofficial Doctor Who spin-offs

 “They are by no means perfect, in fact they’re horribly flawed.
 But I wrote and directed both of them under fairly impossible budgetary and time constraints, with a lovely team of actors,” says Nicholas Briggs.
 “I think we managed to create something that worked pretty well.”

 However, Auton’s biggest impact on the Who fandom came just before the revival of the main show.
-Just as the BBC had to reach a deal with the Terry Nation estate to use the Daleks in the show (negotiations that fell through at one point over allegations the broadcaster wanted to make a ‘gay Dalek’ cartoon), they had to consult Bill Baggs, who still had the rights to the Autons at the time.
+Just as the BBC had to reach a deal with the Terry Nation estate to use the Daleks in the show (negotiations that fell through at one point over allegations the broadcaster wanted to make a ‘gay Dalek’ cartoon), they had to consult Bill Baggs, who still held the rights to the Autons thanks to an agreement with the estate of creator Robert Holmes.

 “Before it restarted, the BBC phoned me up and asked me if was okay for me to do an Auton show,” laughs Baggs.